hitoshi-watase/sercrod/docs/reference/directives/compose.md

     - Internal methods and any methods registered via `*methods`.

 - The directive does not inject extra names or loop variables.
-- Any variable names used in the expression follow the normal shadowing rules of Nablla expressions.
+- Any variable names used in the expression follow the normal shadowing rules of Sercrod expressions.

 #### Parent access